zzzprojects/Bulk-Operations/README.md

 ## Insert - Output Identity Value

 ##### Problem
-You need to output newly generated identity value but SqlBulkCopy do not support it.
+You need to output newly generated identity value, but SqlBulkCopy does not support it.

 ##### Solution
 Map your identity column with output direction.